-There are no changes for FY2020.
+There are no changes for FY2021.

-The benchmark for HC #7 has not been met as this activity was implemented in FY2019 and SCCHA has not yet had the opportunity to issue all 100 vouchers.
+The benchmark for HC #7 has not been met as this activity was implemented in 2019 and developers have not yet requested all 100 vouchers.

 ACTIVITY 2017-3: LANDLORD INITIATIVE

 AMENDED: FY2018 & FY2019

 Activity 2017-3 allows SCCHA to provide HCV program owners who re-rent their unit to an HCV participant with vacancy payments.
 As approved in FY2017, Vacancy Payments, equal to 80 percent of the contract rent for up to 30 days are payable to Project based Voucher (PBV) and Section 8 Moderate Rehabilitation (MR8) units.
 In FY2018 this activity was amended to set the vacancy payment amount for Section 8 Housing Choice Voucher (HCV) units to include shared housing units, between \$500 and \$1,500 - an amount that was determined to be reasonable after evaluating the program-wide contract rent average.
 The Section 8 HCV vacancy payment is now referred to as the Landlord Loyalty Payment.
 The Landlord Loyalty Payment amount will be reviewed annually and included in SCCHA's Section 8 Administrative Plan.